OWASP/samm/v2.0/beta/core/governance/g-policy-compliance.md

 standards every team has to follow (e.g. where to compile from)
 Action: update P&C streams into separate policies / compliance streams (now there is overlap)*

+**Summit MN:**
+*  library - potentially a lot of effort and not so much impact, maybe start easier?
+Soften the language
+*  Explicitly mention to integrate with the current set of security policy
+*  stream titles are maybe confusing?
+What exactly is "Compliance" (mandatory / deliberately chosen standards)? -> A->"Internal" B->"External"/"3rd party"
+*  Q: can we think of case where you care of the compliance of your customers? -> Posing compliance requirements on your customers - GDPR, SWIFT -> maybe put into a guidance
+*  Refer to RFC covering "Policy", "Standard" etc.

 ## Maturity 2
 ### Activity
 To assist with the ongoing implementation and verification of compliance with policies and standards, develop application security and appropriate tests scripts related to each applicable requirement.
 These documents should be organized into libraries and be available to all application teams in formats most conducive for inclusion into each application.
 These documents should be clearly labeled and linked to the policies and standards they represent, to assist with the ongoing updates and maintenance.
 Additionally, policies and standards should be versioned and include detailed change logs with each iterative update to make ongoing inclusion into different product's SDLC easier.